MarcusKlaus/CalculateEpsilon/README.md

 ###
 ### Please don't hesitate to contact me for any questions or if you find errors in the code!
 ###
-### Please note: There is no golden standard method for estimating epsilon in rivers
+### Please note: There is no golden standard method for estimating epsilon in running waters
 ### results are sensitive to many parameters, and must always be quality checked!
-###
-### I also provide example data files ("ADV_ExampleFile") collected using a 4D Nortek Vectrino ADV
-### in a flume at Lunz Mesocosm facility, Lunz am See, Austria
 ###
 ### For use with different ADV, the code needs to be adjusted
 ###